Florence Ballard: Legacy

 Dreamgirls, a 1981 Broadway musical, chronicles a fictional group called "The Dreams", and a number of plot components parallel events in the Supremes' career.
 The central character of Effie White, like Florence Ballard, is criticized for being overweight, and is fired from the group.
-The film version of Dreamgirls released in 2006 features more overt references to Ballard's life and the Supremes' story, including gowns and album covers that are direct copies of Supremes originals.
+The film version of Dreamgirls, released in 2006, features more overt references to Ballard's life and the Supremes' story, including gowns and album covers that are direct copies of Supremes originals.
 Jennifer Hudson won a Golden Globe Award and Academy Award for her portrayal of Effie White in the Dreamgirls film.
 In her Golden Globe acceptance speech, Hudson dedicated her win to Florence Ballard.
 The music video for the Diana Ross song "Missing You" pays tribute to Marvin Gaye, Ballard, and Paul Williams, all former Motown artists who had died.
 In 1988, Ballard was inducted to the Rock and Roll Hall of Fame as a member of the Supremes alongside Diana Ross and Mary Wilson.

 In February 2020, a new play about Ballard by Vincent Victoria titled Dreamgirl Deferred premiered in Houston on the anniversary of her death.

 In the 2013 Motown: The Musical Broadway stage play that launched on April 14, Ballard was portrayed by Sydney Morton.

-As a member of The Supremes, Ballard was named as one of eight recipients to receive a Grammy Lifetime Achievement Award at the 65th Annual Grammy Awards in 2023.
+As a member of the Supremes, Ballard was named as one of eight recipients to receive a Grammy Lifetime Achievement Award at the 65th Annual Grammy Awards in 2023.

+Abandoned biographical film

+In 2010, news began to circulate that a biopic of Ballard's life, titled Blondie (based on Peter Benjaminson's book The Lost Supreme) was in the early stages of production.
+Faith Evans was signed on to portray Ballard, and appeared on several television programs, including The Wendy Williams Show, to promote the project.
+After many delays and the recasting of Evans and others associated with the film, it was announced that the entire project was a fraud.